Recovering Hidden Degrees of Freedom Using Gaussian Processes: Introduction

-Here, we introduce a physics-informed approach that leverages Gaussian Processes (GPs) to model the temporal correlations in MD simulations and therefore directly address the i.i.d.\ assumption.
+Here, we introduce a physics-informed approach that leverages Gaussian Processes (GPs) to model the temporal correlations in sequential data like MD simulations and therefore directly address the i.i.d.\ assumption.
 Unlike principal component analysis or traditional autoencoder architectures that treat each frame independently, the proposed GP-VAE framework explicitly encodes time-dependent relationships between data points through kernel functions.
-In particular, we employ the Matérn kernel---mathematically linked to Ornstein-Uhlenbeck processes---which allows us to naturally preserve Markovianity when performing dimensionality reduction.\cite{Rasmussen03} By building upon temporal relationships between the data points, our approach can separate dynamically distinct states that are otherwise geometrically indistinguishable due to missing degrees of freedom, which might previously be erroneously discarded in dimensionality reduction.
+Motivated by its relationship to stochastic processes that underlie Brownian motion, we employ the Matérn kernel, which enables us to naturally encode Markovianity and temporal correlations in the latent space representations.\cite{Rasmussen03} This facilitates both dimensionality reduction as well as discovery of physically relevant and kinetically faithful representations that reflect hidden or unobserved substates.
+By building upon temporal relationships between the data points, our approach can separate dynamically distinct states that are otherwise geometrically indistinguishable due to hidden or unobserved degrees of freedom.